EUWVeNoM/EUWVeNoM.github.io/_hackmurerie/Crackmapexec-Enum-SMB-Null.md

 ---
 description: |
-  "CrackMapExec (alias CME) est un outil de post-exploitation qui permet d'automatiser l'évaluation de la sécurité des grands réseaux Active Directory." - https://github.com/mpgn/CrackMapExec/wiki.
-Cette commande énumère l'hôte SMB en utilisant une session nulle.
+  "CrackMapExec (a.k.a CME) is a post-exploitation tool that helps automate assessing the security of large Active Directory networks." - https://github.com/byt3bl33d3r/CrackMapExec/wiki.
+This command will enumerate the SMB host using a null session.

   Command Reference:

-  	Target IP: <IP>
+  	Target IP: 10.10.10.1

 command: |
-  crackmapexec smb <IP> -u '' -p ''
+  crackmapexec smb 10.10.10.1 -u '' -p ''
 items:
   - No_Creds
 services: